nickfajones/memfactory/README.md

 # memfactory
-An interface for requesting specifically sized memory regions, but not an allocator
+An interface for requesting specifically sized memory regions, a wrapper around an allocator